Everyone knows about St. Vincent de Paul’s thrift stores and help for the homeless, but that’s just the tip of the iceberg.

 St Vincent de Paul is a lay volunteer organization aligned with, but independent of, the Catholic Church.
 You don’t have to be Catholic to join, or to turn to the Society for help.
 Rather local groups of members, or conferences, operate typically out of a Catholic church with the permission of the pastor.

 The St. Vincent de Paul conference at Blessed Sacrament began in 1988.
 We now have about 30 members, called Vincentians, aged anywhere between 25 and 80.
-Starting in May, weekly St Vincent meetings will once again be held at Blessed Sacrament on Thursday nights from 6:45 to 7:45 pm in one of the classrooms behind the social hall.
+St Vincent meetings are held at Blessed Sacrament on Thursday nights from 6:45 to 7:45 pm in one of the classrooms behind the social hall.

 Blessed Sacrament parish provides office/telephone line messaging support to our St Vincent conference, along with a closet and refrigerator space for an onsite food pantry.